Shen Lyu-shun

-Shen Lyu-shun (沈呂巡; 12 November 1949 – 6 January 2023) was a Taiwanese diplomat who served at posts in the United States and Europe.
+Shen Lyu-shun (沈呂巡 (Shěn Lǚxún); 12 November 1949 – 6 January 2023) was a Taiwanese diplomat who served at posts in the United States and Europe.
 He also served in the Department of North American Affairs in the Taiwanese Ministry of Foreign Affairs.
 He was best known as serving as the representative of the Republic of China to the United States from 2014 to 2016.

 Early life and education

-Born on 12 November 1949 in Taipei, Taiwan, Shen was a sixth generation descendant of famous Qing dynasty official Shen Baozhen, and had other relatives who served in Taiwanese diplomatic posts in several countries, including Brazil, Japan, Iran, Niger and Rwanda.
+Shen was born on 12 November 1949 in Taipei, Taiwan.
+He was a sixth generation descendant of the famous Qing official Shen Baozhen.
+He also had other relatives who served in Taiwanese diplomatic posts in several countries, including in Brazil, Japan, Iran, Niger, and Rwanda.

-Shen graduated from National Chung Hsing University with a Bachelor of Laws (LL.B.) in 1972.
-He then was awarded the KMT's Sun Yat-sen Scholarship and completed advanced studies in international relations in the United States at the University of Pennsylvania, where he earned a Master of Arts (M.A.) in 1979 and his Ph.D. in international relations in 1981.
-His doctoral dissertation, completed under history professor F. Hilary Conroy and political scientist Donald E. Smith, was titled, "Peking’s Policy Toward Taiwan in the 1970s: A Study from the Strategic Perspective".
+After high school, Shen graduated from National Chung Hsing University with an LL.B. in 1972.
+He then was awarded the KMT's Sun Yat-sen Scholarship and completed advanced studies in international relations in the United States.
+He earned a Master of Arts (M.A.) in 1979 and his Ph.D. in international relations in 1981 from the University of Pennsylvania.
+His doctoral dissertation was titled, "Peking's Policy Toward Taiwan in the 1970s: A Study from the Strategic Perspective".